Search for strongly lensed counterpart images of binary black hole mergers in the first two LIGO observing runs: Recovered candidates

-To further study these pairs and to better understand the type of candidates produced by our novel search approach, we perform Bayesian parameter estimation on all candidates in Table~\ref{table:candidates}.
-We obtain posteriors using \pycbcinf~\cite{Biwer:2018osg,pycbc1.13.8} with the aligned-spin IMRPhenomD waveform model~\cite{Husa:2015iqa,Khan:2015jqa}, using identical priors in every case.
-We then compute Bayes factors (evidence ratios) $\blu$ based on posterior overlap integrals~\cite{Haris:2018vmn,Hannuksela:2019kle} to determine whether each pair of events can be efficiently described by a single set of parameters, which could indicate a strongly lensed source ($\lens$); or has inconsistent parameters, preferring independent sources ($\unlens$).
-See \supplement~\ref{sec:posteriors} for details.
-Results are included in Table~\ref{table:candidates}.
+As discussed in Sec.~\ref{sec:bayes} we perform Bayesian inference on all candidate pairs in Table~\ref{table:candidates} in order to calculate Bayes' factors $\blu$ comparing the hypothesis that they are lensed counterparts against the hypothesis that the two events come from different sources.
+Positive values indicate support for the lensed hypothesis.
+The analysis is performed multiple times in order to estimate the error on the Bayes' factor and the results of this analysis are included in Table~\ref{table:candidates}.

-The $\intblu$ values (computed over the intrinsic parameters: $m_1,m_2,s_1^z,s_2^z$) are, for most pairs, nominally supportive of the L hypothesis.
-However, these results need to be considered in context of several mitigating facts.
-First, the expected lensing rate at O1/O2 sensitivities is very small under standard astrophysical assumptions~\cite{Ng:2017yiu,Oguri:2018muv}, meaning that much higher Bayes factors would be needed to obtain high posterior odds after factoring these in as explicit priors between the two hypotheses.
-In addition, our search by construction produces candidates with high overlap in the intrinsic parameters, and a high rate of purely coincidentally consistent (i.e. unlensed) events is to be expected when the source population occupies only a small region of parameter space.
-Also, most new candidates in the first half of the table are low-significance and consistent with background, while the Bayes factors are only meaningful if both candidates are astrophysical.
-For the stronger events, particularly the previously known ones, most time delays are very long compared to standard lens expectations \cite{Oguri:2018muv}, and most sky localizations are not very consistent.
+The $\log_e\blu$ values for four of the new low-significance candidates in the first half of the table are nominally supportive of the lensed hypothesis.
+However, these must be considered in the context of several mitigating factors.
+First, the expected lensing rate at O1/O2 sensitivities is very small under standard astrophysical assumptions~\cite{Ng:2017yiu,Oguri:2018muv}, meaning that very large Bayes' factors, $\mathcal{O}(1000)$, would be needed to obtain high posterior odds after factoring this rate in as an explicit prior between the two hypotheses.
+Second, these results are not independent of the initial search stage.
+By first testing for consistency in the intrinsic parameters, selection effects are introduced that will favor larger values of $\log_e\blu$.
+As discussed in Sec.~\ref{sec:bayes} the wide priors on masses used in this analysis will also favor the lensed hypothesis if the astrophysical distribution on masses~\cite{LIGOScientific:2018jsj} is much narrower than this.
+Most importantly, we have already shown that the set of candidates in the first half of the table are fully consistent with the background noise model, while the Bayes' factors calculated are only meaningful if both candidates are real astrophysical events.
+Our conclusion, therefore, is that these are most likely noise events, and the positive $\log_e\blu$ values are spurious.